 Ratzkin’s career in design started in 1960 and continued into the current century, he passed away on 18th May 2011.
 In addition to this design for Doubleday he produced thousands of book jackets for other major American publishing houses, including Simon & Schuster, Random House, E.P.
 Dutton, Harper & Row, David McKay, Putnam, Farrar Strauss and Giroux, Knopf and William Morrow.

-The rear flap shows a publicity photograph of Bagley taken by the American photographer Jerry Bauer, taken on 22nd January 1971 at Cleopatra’s Needle on the Thames embankment, London.
+The rear flap shows a publicity photograph of Bagley taken by the American photographer Jerry Bauer at Cleopatra’s Needle on the Thames embankment, London (circa 1969-70).
 A cropped version of this publicity image was used on the first American paperback edition of Running Blind.

 The cloth boards of the first American edition are blind stamped with the book’s title.

 Bagley’s novel was first published in paperback in the USA by Fawcett Publications Inc. The Fawcett Crest edition (ISBN: 449-01684-095; Library of Congress Catalogue Card Number 71-135711) was issued in April 1972, reprinted by arrangement with Doubleday & Company Inc.

 Similar artwork, which is uncredited, on the cover of this edition was used on the slightly earlier first Japanese paperback edition, published in January 1972.
 The rear cover uses the image of Bagley pictured at Cleopatra’s Needle on the Thames embankment, London.
 This publicity image was also used on the rear of the Fawcett Crest paperback edition of The Freedom Trap.